openeuler-mirror/rockchip/README.en.md

         `sudo bash build.sh -n openEuler-22.03-LTS-RockPi-4A-aarch64-alpha1 -k https://gitee.com/openeuler/kernel.git -b openEuler-22.03-LTS -c rock-pi-4-rk3399_defconfig -r https://gitee.com/src-openeuler/openEuler-repos/raw/openEuler-22.03-LTS/generic.repo -d rk3399-rock-pi-4a -s headless`

-Applicable RK3588 SoCs:
+Applicable RK3588 development board:

-The development board that have been tested are as follows, and the other types of RK3399 SoCs are to be tested.
+The development board that have been tested are as follows, and the other types of RK3588 development board are to be tested.

 1. Firefly ROC-RK3588S-PC